nicthib/FLIR-Multicam/readme.md

 ## Conclusions

 This code is really useful for science and computer vision applications.
-Many people use multi-camera setups in my field of behavioral research, and these cameras are a powerhouse when it comes to high-throughput imaging in a small form factor.
+Many people use multi-camera setups in my field of behavioral neuroscience research, and these cameras are a powerhouse when it comes to high-throughput imaging in a small form factor.

 Thanks for reading!